 (Part of my series Letters to Dead People)

 It was twenty years ago today that you left this world for our Father’s house.
-A car accident of all things (is that what you get for wanting to “go out like Elijah”?).
+A car accident, of all things.
 I didn’t know at that time, nor would I have cared.
 In September of 1997, I was a somewhat depressed middle-schooler listening to rock operas and obsessed with ghost stories.
 I had learned the chorus of “Awesome God” when I was a little kid in VBS, but I honestly didn’t know you wrote it, nor would I know your name.
 No, it was about two years later, fresh to my faith, that I first started putting the pieces together that almost the only songs I could stand on Christian radio were yours and picked up your greatest hits album, Songs.

 Several things instantly struck me about your music.
 The first thing was how musically inventive you were.
 Not everyone would open a contemporary praise song with a rather lengthy excerpt from Bach.
 Even fewer would prominently feature an obscure Appalachian folk instrument like a hammered dulcimer in the arrangements of his most notable songs.
 For a guy approaching CCM from a musical background of Jesus Christ Superstar and The Who’s Tommy, such artistic daring was much appreciated.